afkratz/ChavezCRISPRa/README.md

 - **generate_figure_4_and_supp_7_16a17.py**

-  - Description - Generates `Figure 4 and Supplementary Figures 7-16a and 17.xlsx` which contains analysis of toxicity within the screen, including correlations between replicates, correlations between screens, toxicity as as function of copy number, as a function of target, as a function of length, as a function of activity, as a function of biochemical traits, and manual validation of toxicity.
+  - Description - Generates `Figure 4 and Supplementary Figures 7-16a and 17.xlsx` which contains analysis of toxicity within the screen, including consistency between biological replicates, correlation of toxicity when targeting different genes, toxicity as as function of copy number, as a function of target, as a function of length, as a function of activation, as a function of biochemical traits, and manual validation of toxicity.

   - Input files